Cheat Canyon: Whitewater recreation

 The river in the Canyon features Class IV rapids (and Class V rapids at upper levels), making it a popular destination for whitewater kayaking and rafting.
 The toughest and most celebrated rapids are known as Big Nasty, High Falls, and Upper Coliseum.
 On the first weekend in May of every year, paddlers gather from many states to attend the Cheat Festival.
-A very popular whitewater race — The Cheat River Race — takes place in the Canyon on the Friday of that weekend.
+A whitewater race—The Cheat River Race—takes place in the Canyon on the Friday of that weekend.
 Unlike the overwhelming majority of whitewater races which employ a staggered start, this race uses a mass start (in which all participants start at the same time).
 For the first few miles, paddlers must avoid one another, in addition to the whitewater hazards that the river presents.
 The race, which typically attracts about 150 contestants, is often cited as the largest whitewater race in existence.